mark-marshall/twilio-voice-client-serverless/README.md

 ## Set-up
 Before running anything loally, make sure that you have done the following:

-1) Create a new API Key in the Twilio Console [here] (https://console.twilio.com/us1/account/keys-credentials/api-keys?frameUrl=%2Fconsole%2Fproject%2Fapi-keys%3Fx-target-region%3Dus1).
+1) Create a new API Key in the Twilio Console [here](https://console.twilio.com/us1/account/keys-credentials/api-keys?frameUrl=%2Fconsole%2Fproject%2Fapi-keys%3Fx-target-region%3Dus1).
-2) Create a new TiML App in the Twilio Console [here] (https://console.twilio.com/us1/develop/voice/manage/twiml-apps?frameUrl=%2Fconsole%2Fvoice%2Ftwiml%2Fapps%3Fx-target-region%3Dus1).
+2) Create a new TiML App in the Twilio Console [here](https://console.twilio.com/us1/develop/voice/manage/twiml-apps?frameUrl=%2Fconsole%2Fvoice%2Ftwiml%2Fapps%3Fx-target-region%3Dus1).
 3) Create a .env file which contains all necessary variables according to the .env.example attributes.

 ## Local Development